basilevh/occlusions-4d/README.md

 See `pretrained/`.
 It is recommended to run and subsequently halt the above training commands such that the correct folders are generated automatically.
 Then rename the desired pretrained checkpoint file to `checkpoint.pth` and place it in appropriate subfolder `checkpoints/cv1_.../checkpoint.pth`.
 Then, you can either use `train.py` or `test.py` command with `--resume cv1` to load that checkpoint.

+If you are interested in adapting our architecture for your own research instead of training or using this particular framework, check out the `model/` folder.

 ## BibTeX Citation

 ```